jellyfin/jellyfin/README.md

 ## Contributing to Jellyfin

-If you're interested in contributing, please see [CONTRIBUTING.md](https://github.com/jellyfin/jellyfin/blob/master/CONTRIBUTING.md).
+If you're interested in contributing, please see [our wiki for guidelines](https://github.com/jellyfin/jellyfin/wiki/Contributing-to-Jellyfin).

 ## Prebuilt Jellyfin packages